A Stochastic Origin of Spacetime Non-Commutativity: Introduction

 There is a vast body of literature exploring various physical and geometrical consequences of the non-commutativity of space-time.
 In specific models where the commutator of space-time coordinates forms a Lie algebra, the associated four-momentum space is found to be a Lie group \cite{Arzano:2010jw,Arzano:2014ppa}.
-This aspect is closely related to the Hopf algebra deformation of the Poincaré group \cite{Arzano:2022ewc}.
+This aspect is closely related to the Hopf algebra deformation of the Poincar\'e group \cite{Arzano:2022ewc}.
 Another interesting aspect is the potential connection between spacetime non-commutativity and discrete features of spacetime.
 For a specific model of Lie-algebra-type non-commutativity, early indications of an underlying discrete structure were presented in \cite{Amelino-Camelia:1999jfz}, where it was suggested that to consistently define a differential calculus, derivatives should be replaced by finite differences.
-In \cite{Amelino-Camelia:2017utp}, it was proposed that deformations of the Poincaré algebra, compatible with the same type of Lie-algebra non-commutativity, might be linked to discrete features induced by polymer quantization, a procedure that encapsulates key aspects of loop quantum gravity.
+In \cite{Amelino-Camelia:2017utp}, it was proposed that deformations of the Poincar\'e algebra, compatible with the same type of Lie-algebra non-commutativity, might be linked to discrete features induced by polymer quantization, a procedure that encapsulates key aspects of loop quantum gravity.
+More recently \cite{Lizzi:2021dud}, it was shown that the $\rho$-Minkowski non-commutative model requires the spectrum of time to be discrete.